-Goal D has seven strategies to be achieved over the five-year period of the strategic plan.
+Goal D has eight strategies to be achieved over the five-year period of the strategic plan.
 Some of these are well underway but will continue into subsequent years.
 Others will begin later in the Strategic Plan period.
-This strategic plan was the result of a process that began in April 2022 when the Commission adopted a set of strategies.
-All of those have now been incorporated into this Strategic Plan and are shown in bold italics.
+If a strategy was adopted by the Commission in April 2022, it is shown in bold italics.

-Year to o Start Strategies FY 2023-24 to FY 2024-25 FY 2025-26 to FY 2027-28 D1.
+Year to Start Strategies FY 2023-24 to FY 2024-25 FY 2025-26 to FY 2027-28 D1.
 Ensure the continued operational excellence of VCTC's financial operations and grants administration. ✓ D2.
-Devise strategies to secure future revenue options for transportation-related programs and services. ✓ D3.
-Conduct a review of VCTC policies and procedures and revise to meet current needs.
-1 D4.
-Create a paid internship program to introduce careers in transportation and support VCTC operators.
-1 D5.
-Assess staffing levels and capacity to implement VCTC programs and services.
-1 D6.
-Develop an internal comprehensive training program that supports skill development, preparing staff for advancement, and succession planning. ✓ D7.
+Explore VCTC/Ventura Council of Governments (VCOG) consolidation to better coordinate land use and transportation and coordinate resources. ✓ D3.
+Devise strategies to secure future revenue options for transportation-related programs and services. ✓ D4.
+Conduct a review of VCTC policies and procedures and revise to meet current needs. ✓ D5.
+Create a paid internship program to introduce careers in transportation and support VCTC operators. ✓ D6.
+Assess staffing levels and capacity to implement VCTC programs and services. ✓ D7.
+Develop an internal comprehensive training program that supports skill development, preparing staff for advancement, and succession planning. ✓ D8.
 Increase public awareness of VCTC and build champions to support investments in transportation. ✓